anaef/nginx-lws/doc/Library.md

 ## redirect(location [, args])

 Schedules an internal redirect to *location*.
 If *location* starts with `@`, it refers to a named location.
 Otherwise, *location* is a path, and *args* are optional query parameters.
+Both *location* and *args* must be strings.
 The request becomes internal and can use locations marked with the `internal` directive.
+The function also marks the request as complete.
 A Lua chunk should return after scheduling an internal redirect.

+## setcomplete()

+Marks the request as complete.
+If called in the pre chunk, processing skips the main chunk and proceeeds to the post chunk, if any.
+A Lua chunk should return after marking the request as complete.

 ## parseargs(args)

-Parses the URL query parameters in *args* and returns them as a table.
+Parses the request query parameters in *args* and returns them as a table.
 For repeated keys, only the final value is provided.
-The function also parses response bodies with a content type of `application/x-www-form-urlencoded`.
+The function also parses request bodies with a content type of `application/x-www-form-urlencoded`, i.e., HTML form submissions with the `POST` method.

 ## status